JAFCasimiro/JAFCasimiro/README.md

 ### Background

-- IT Director at an import/export company (premium cigars & beverages)
+- 20+ years leading IT teams, infrastructure and mission-critical operations
-- Previously IT Operations Manager in media, across multiple countries
+- Aviation, 24/7 broadcasting, distributed retail — sectors where downtime is not an option
-- Environments from ~60 to ~3,000 users, up to 6 countries
+- Worked in Portugal, Spain, Italy and Poland; environments from ~60 to ~3,000 users, spanning up to 6 countries
-- Focus: Zero Trust, cloud migration (Azure/AWS), IT governance, operational resilience
+- Focus: cybersecurity, Zero Trust, cloud migration (Azure/AWS), IT governance, operational resilience
 - PT · EN · ES

 ---